Genital modification and mutilation: Hymenorrhaphy

 Hymenorrhaphy refers to the practice of thickening the hymen, or, in some cases, implanting a capsule of red liquid within the newly created vaginal tissue.
 This new hymen is created to cause physical resistance, blood, or the appearance of blood, at the time that the individual's new husband inserts his penis into her vagina.
 This is done in cultures where a high value is placed on female virginity at the time of marriage.
-In these cultures, a woman may be punished, perhaps violently, if the community leaders deem that she was not virginal at the time of consummation of her marriage.
+In these cultures, a woman may be punished, perhaps violently, if the community leaders deem that she was not a virgin when her marriage was consummated.
 Individuals who are victims of rape, who were virginal at the time of their rape, may elect for hymenorrhaphy.

 Labia stretching

 Labia stretching is the act of elongating the labia minora through manual manipulation (pulling) or physical equipment (such as weights).
 It is a familial cultural practice in Rwanda, common in Sub-Saharan Africa, and a body modification practice elsewhere.
 It is performed for sexual enhancement of both partners, aesthetics, symmetry and gratification.